 The bourbon is definitely pretty prominent in the slush and this isn’t for the weak.
 But you need something a little stronger right now, right?
 However, if you feel you can’t handle it or really want to get your slush on on a weeknight (or heck, during the workday!), feel free to play with the measurements in the recipe.
 Though I can’t in good conscious recommend on cutting down on the alcohol.
 What kind of person would that make me??

 While I’m a pretty big fan of bourbon, I’m extra obsessed when it’s combined with apple.
 The combination is just so fall-like and cozy for me; even when it’s in freezing cold slush form.
 Just more of an excuse to turn on the fireplace (or um, build a fire?
 Sorry, we have a gas fireplace, so we literally just turn it on) and cuddle up for the evening.
 And yup, that’s basically all I want to do right now.
 Are you with me?

 I’m so, so glad we made it to the end of the week and I hope everyone can take some time to relax and be with loved ones this weekend.
 And bourbon.
 Take some time to be with bourbon.
-Don’t you feel better jus thinking about it??
+More specifically apple cider bourbon slush.
+Don’t you feel better just thinking about it??
+I do.

 What have you been sipping on this week?

 You probably don't think of slush as a fall or winter drink.
 But when you combine apple cider, bourbon, and black tea and stick it in the freezer overnight, you'll find that slush is the perfect cold weather treat.

 Combine black tea, bourbon, and apple cider in a large container.

 Place in freezer at least 8 hours or overnight.